 A few extra ingredients fight environmental pollutants, making it perfect for daytime use.
 And, there is natural UV protection to supplement your usual SPF.

-Our Baobab Facial Serum has both high linoleic and oleic acid concentrations so it feels a little heavier than the Mongongo serum.
-It’s perfect to use at night to calm things down and lock in everything for smooth skin in the morning.
+Our Green Facial Serum has both high linoleic and oleic acid concentrations so it feels a little heavier than the Orange serum.
+It's perfect to use at night to calm things down and lock in everything for smooth skin in the morning.

 When we formulated them, we wanted something that can mix and match with each other and the rest of your routine without causing any irritation or reactions.